Learning Zero-Shot Subject-Driven Video Generation Using 1% Compute: Introduction

 \section{Introduction}

 Recent advances in video diffusion models~\cite{svd,cogvideo,cogvideox,wan2025} have expanded controllable text-to-video (T2V) synthesis and video customization, enabling conditioning on signals such as keypoints, edges, and reference images~\cite{atzmon2024multi,videocontrolnet,blipdiffusion,ominicontrol,ipadapter}.
-Building on this progress, \emph{subject-driven video generation}~\cite{videobooth,conceptmaster,dreamvideo,dreamvideo2,consisid,magicmirror} (also known as subject-to-video customization or video personalization, \ie, SDV-Gen) seeks to synthesize videos that preserve a target subject's identity while allowing variations in scene, motion, and context, an ability essential for personalized content creation.
+Building on this progress, \emph{subject-driven video generation}~\cite{videobooth,conceptmaster,dreamvideo,dreamvideo2,consisid,magicmirror} (also known as subject-to-video customization or video personalization, \ie, SDV-Gen) seeks to synthesize videos that preserve a target subject's identity while allowing variations in scene, motion, and context, an ability essential for customized content creation.
 In practice, this is typically achieved by adapting a pretrained T2V backbone to the target subject.

-Early SDV-Gen approaches fine-tune a separate model or LoRA per subject~\cite{dreambooth,dreamvideo,stillmoving,customcrafter}, limiting scalability, while more recent methods train a single model that generalizes to unseen subjects~\cite{videobooth,conceptmaster,consisid,vace,phantom,hu2025hunyuancustom,videoalchemist}.
-Yet these zero-shot methods still rely on large paired subject-video datasets and massive computation (Table~\ref{tab:compute}; $10^4$--$10^5$ A100 GPU-hours for VACE and Phantom~\cite{vace,phantom}).
-This implicitly assumes that both identity and motion-awareness must be learned from paired subject-videos, motivating the question: \emph{to what extent does subject-driven video generation actually require paired subject-videos?}
+Early SDV-Gen approaches fine-tune a separate model or LoRA per subject~\cite{dreambooth,dreamvideo,stillmoving,customcrafter}, limiting scalability.
+More recent methods train a single model that generalizes to unseen subjects~\cite{videobooth,conceptmaster,consisid,vace,phantom,hu2025hunyuancustom,videoalchemist}, but this implicitly assumes that both identity and motion-awareness must be learned from subject-video pairs.
+More importantly, these zero-shot methods rely on large subject-video datasets and substantial compute (Table~\ref{tab:compute}; 10K--210K A100 GPU-hours for VACE~\cite{vace} and Phantom~\cite{phantom}), raising the barrier to entry in this field.
+Reducing dependence on subject-video pairs and lowering computational cost are thus crucial for making subject-driven, customized video generation more accessible.